syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Automation-Id.md

 ## DataGrid

-The following screensots illustrate the `AutomationId` values of grid cells, rows, and other inner elements of SfDataGrid.
+The following screenshots illustrate the `AutomationId` values of grid cells, rows, and other inner elements of SfDataGrid.

 ![Automation Id format for Row and Cell element](SfDataGrid_images/AutomationId_DataGrid.png)

 ![Automation Id format for LoadMoreView](SfDataGrid_images/AutomationId_LoadMoreItems.png)

-The following code snippet demonsttrates how to set the `AutomationId` to data grid.
+The following code snippet demonstrates how to set the `AutomationId` to data grid.

 {% tabs %}
 {% highlight xaml %}